dysonfrost/kubernetes/minio/README.md

 ## Config files related to minio for 5ESGI-PA

-- minio-manifest.yaml
+### minio-secret.yaml

+A `Secret` is an object that contains a small amount of sensitive data such as a password, a token, or a key.
+Such information might otherwise be put in a Pod specification or in an image; putting it in a Secret object allows for more control over how it is used, and reduces the risk of accidental exposure.

+### minio-deployment.yaml

-This manifest is divided into 4 distinct blocks:
+This manifest is divided into 3 distinct blocks:

 1) PersistentVolume